 Illinois Annual Report

 Illinois requires LLCs to file annual reports to the Secretary of State.
 You can file online or download the form to send by mail or in person.

 Information on the forms can be found at the Illinois SOS Cyberdrive.
 The deadline for the report is due each year before the first day of the month in which the LLC was formed.

 The filing fee for the annual report is $250 – $300.
 This report can be quite complicated depending on your business operations, so we recommend working with a licensed CPA to ensure you are filing correctly.

 How much does it cost to start an LLC in Illinois?

-The filing fee for Illinois LLCs is $150.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form an Illinois LLC is $150.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in Illinois?